This guide will walk you through the following steps to get started with ParadeDB:

 Next, let’s create a BM25 index called search_idx on this table.
 A BM25 index is a covering index, which means that multiple columns can be included in the same index.
 The following code block demonstrates the various Postgres types that can be combined inside a single index.

 Note the mandatory key_field option.
 Every BM25 index needs a key_field, which should be the name of a column that will function as a row’s unique identifier within the index.
-Usually, the key_field can just be the name of your table’s primary key column.
+Additionally, the key_field must be the first field in the list of columns.
+See choosing a key field for more details.

 We’re now ready to execute a full-text search.
 We’ll look for the first five rows with a rating greater than 2 where description matches shoes or category matches footwear.